 Patients in the Maanyi Health Center III, Mityana district.
 Health centers in rural areas are often only poorly equiped.

-Woman in labor rests on the bed in the delivery room of the labor ward of Arua Hospital.
+A woman in labor rests on a bed in the delivery room of the labor ward of Arua Hospital.

 Relatives of expecting mothers plead with the guard to be let into maternity ward of Arua Hospital.
 Due to overcrowding only a limited number of people are allowed into maternity ward.

 Teo Nakatudde sits in the waiting room of Bbanda Health Center, Mityana district.
 In addition to government health centers there are also private health centers that many people attend since they prefer them over government health centers.